Hometap home

 1. Personal Loans

 Personal loans are beneficial for paying down debt in a number of ways.
-Not only will your credit score rise from lowering your debt but you can apply for a lower-rate reverse mortgage later if it’s a fit to fund your retirement.
+Not only could your credit score rise from lowering your debt but you can apply for a lower-rate reverse mortgage later if it’s a fit to fund your retirement.

-2. Equity Investments
+2. Home Equity Investments

 Tap into your equity with no monthly payments.
 See if you prequalify for a Hometap investment in less than 30 seconds.